deNBI/simpleVMWorkshop/part5.md

     * `hostname` reports the name of the worker node.

-6. You could now submit the job to the SLURM scheduler by using `sbatch` and directly after that check if your SLURM is executing your script with `squeue`.
+6. You could now submit the job to the SLURM scheduler by using `sbatch` and directly after that check if SLURM is executing your script with `squeue`.

    sbatch:
    ```